-To support the fundraising efforts of one of our riders, please make your charitable Donation here.
+To support the fundraising efforts of one of our riders, please make your charitable donation here.
 You will receive a tax receipt for 100% of your donation, as 100% goes to helping children fight cancer.

-100% of the funds raised are donated to the Toronto Hospital for Sick Children (SickKids) and the Montreal Children's Hospital: No admin fees, no operating fees, all costs associated with putting on the event are funded by the riders and our corporate sponsors.
+Make a donation and rest assured that 100% of the funds raised are donated to the Toronto SickKids, the Montreal Children's Hospital, and Ottawa's CHEO: No admin fees, no operating fees, all costs associated with putting on the event are funded by the riders and our corporate sponsors.